ansible/awx/docs/docsite/rst/administration/troubleshooting.rst

     pair: troubleshooting; hosts list
     single: hosts lists (empty)

-If you receive the message "Skipping: No Hosts Matched" when you are trying to run a playbook through the controller, here are a few things to check:
+If you receive the message "Skipping: No Hosts Matched" when you are trying to run a playbook through AWX, here are a few things to check:

 - Make sure that your hosts declaration line in your playbook matches the name of your group/host in inventory exactly (these are case sensitive).
 - If it does match and you are using Ansible Core 2.0 or later, check your group names for spaces and modify them to use underscores or no spaces to ensure that the groups can be recognized.